 The reason for this is that sheriffs often have lots of papers that they need to serve.
 While they usually do an admirable job, there can often be a backup in terms of the papers they have to serve.
 The sheriff is often generally paid a salary.
 They are generally not incentivized to obtain service quickly.
 The sheriff also does not typically work after-hours.

 On the other hand, a special process server is privately employed.
 They generally get paid for obtaining service.
 Versus working Monday through Friday 9 am to 5 pm, special process servers often work after hours.

 Special process servers can also often be given a picture of the person they wish to serve.
 Many special process servers are also willing to go to a particular place at a particular date and time.
 They might even stake out a location to obtain service.
 The reason is they generally get paid by the hour or after service has been obtained.
 This gives them a greater incentive to obtain service.

 Parties can also directly communicate with the special process server to help give them information helpful to service.
 While some sheriffs might be willing to engage in a conversation about service, the reality is that this is often harder and more difficult.
 Many special process servers often are private investigators.
 Thus, they might be able to serve in a dual investigative and service role.

-They take cases as well where subpoenas need to be served for a deposition or a trial in a short order.
+They take cases as well where subpoenas need to be served for a deposition or a trial in short order.
 A special process server can often be key in making sure that service is obtained quickly and expeditiously.
-Many summons can also expire after 30-days.
+Many summonses can also expire after 30-days.
 This is where the special process server can often help to obtain service before the summons expires.

-It is true that a special process server can often cost more than the sheriff.
+Indeed, a special process server can often cost more than the sheriff.
 But the reality is that it is often worth the cost when going through divorce or family law litigation.